dustinpfister/blog_posts/_posts/threejs-materials.md

 There is a whole lot to take in when it comes to materials, so this post will serve as a general overview of the materials in general in threejs then, not just as a starting point, but also as a fairly comprehensive post on the subject.
 However this will not be a truly comprehensive post on materials alone in threejs mind you as once one gets into custom shaders you will start to understand that even this post is not a even a drop in the bucket with this subject.
 As I have stated, just above there is the matter of GLSL code which is short for openGL Shader Language, so in other worlds when it comes to getting into THREE.ShaderMaterial, and THREE.RawShaderMaterial there is a whole language to learn.

 I will start out this post with a whole lot of basic examples that at least touch base on various materials related subjects to be begin with.
-For example there is just simply having a simple “I am bender, please insert girder” type example of just simply adding texture to a material, but then also have a whole section in this post on just the subject of textures alone with materials.
+For example there is just simply having a simple \"I am bender, please insert girder\" type example of just simply adding texture to a material, but then also have a whole section in this post on just the subject of textures alone with materials.

 <!-- more -->